Non Recurring Engineering / NRE Calculator

 In the manufacturing stage, you may then discover that equivalent modules sell for one-third of the cost, such that you have effectively locked-in a structural unit cost disadvantage for this generation of the product.

-So, we really recommend spending more time on this stage.
+So, we really recommend spending more time on this stage; you don’t want a low NRE charge here, what you need is an experienced solution.

 The prices a factory in China can obtain in the Shenzhen eco-system are also often quite different from those advertised on-line.